-- Press key to abort and exit - Step 4: Proceed to inflow calibration leaving in active blower speed adjustment
+Step 4: Proceed to inflow calibration with blower speed menu on display.

-7.5.3.2 Inflow Calibration
+7.5.4.2 Inflow Calibration

 - Step 1: Measure the inflow velocity using the recommended procedure found in Table 7.0.
-If necessary, adjust the exhaust filter choke, located under the front decorative panel, to achieve the correct average inflow velocity within the stated range of 105 ± 5 LFPM (.53 \pm .025 m/s). - Less than 100 LFPM (.51 m/s); First open the choke plate or make sure it is open.
-If this is insufficient, then increase blower speed. - Greater than 110LFPM (.56 m/s) First decrease blower speed to achieve 1⁄2 the exhaust excess, then close the choke plate to achieve the balance.
-In this fashion, the downflow should remain nearly constant (i.e. what the reduced speed took away, the choke plate restores). - Note: The choke plate adjustment requires a standard blade screwdriver.
+If necessary, adjust the exhaust filter choke, located under the front decorative panel, to achieve the correct average inflow velocity within the stated range of 105 ± 5 LFPM (.53 ± .025 m/s). - Less than 100 LFPM (.51 m/s); First open the choke plate or make sure it is open.
+If this is insufficient, then increase blower speed. - Greater than 110LFPM (.56 m/s)

+First decrease blower speed to achieve 1⁄2 the exhaust excess, then close the choke plate to achieve the balance.
+In this fashion, the downflow should remain nearly constant (i.e. what the reduced speed took away, the choke plate restores).

+Solution Note: The choke plate adjustment requires a standard blade screwdriver.

 To adjust, loosen the liquid-tight fitting around the choke adjustment shaft.

-While monitoring the exhaust flow to check position, turning the choke adjustment shaft clockwise will open the choke while turning counter clockwise closed the choke. - Step 2: Once exhaust adjustment is complete, return to the downflow calibration process and measure average downflow velocity.
-If the downflow average remains within the correct range, the calibration is complete.
-Press hidden key to accept the blower speed calibration point.
+While monitoring the exhaust flow to check position, turning the choke adjustment shaft clockwise will open the choke while turning counter clockwise closed the choke.

+- Step 2: Once exhaust adjustment is complete, return to the downflow calibration process and measure average downflow velocity.
+If the downflow average remains within the correct range, the calibration is complete. - Press ENT key to accept and enter the blower speed calibration point (If the blower speed calibration point was not successfully entered; a half second audible alarm will occur.
+The calibration process must then be repeated for successful entry of blower speed calibration point.)

 If not, readjust as necessary to obtain the correct calibration range.
-Once entire cabinet has been balanced, tighten liquid-tight fastener around choke adjustment shaft. - Note: Upon exit from the active blower speed adjustment, the PresurFlowTM will be calibrated to the center green LED indicator.
-High/low alarm limits will be based on the default values established from the calibration point.
+Once entire cabinet has been balanced, tighten liquid-tight fastener around choke adjustment shaft.

-7.5.3.3 PresurFlowTM Alarm Set Points
+7.5.4.3 Sensor Value Adjust